jhpyle/docassemble/_docs/packages.md

 You can install a **docassemble** extension package, or any other [Python] package, using the **docassemble** web application.

 From the menu, go to Package Management.
-Then click "Update a package."

 **docassemble** installs packages using the [pip] package manager.
 This installation process may take a long time.
 A log of the output